sineDtS/SayMe/README.md

 ## Create a database

-1. Install postgresql on your local system.
+1. Install PostgreSQL into your local system.
 2. Create a schema and put the data with help of src.main.resources.dumpBD

 ## Run the project